 Read our latest news, responses and comments

-BBC journalist George Alagiah discusses how he adapted to life with a temporary stoma during the second episode of ‘In conversation with George Alagiah:…
+BBC journalist George Alagiah discusses the importance of looking after your mental health whilst living with bowel cancer during the second episode of series two of ‘In conversation with George Alagiah:…

 Fewer people are waiting for life-saving tests in Scotland

 NHS Scotland has released the country’s latest diagnostic waiting time results as of September this year.